NVIDIA/NeMo-Guardrails/docs/architecture/README.md

 Regardless of the path taken, there are two categories of next steps:

 1. The bot should say something (`BotIntent` events)
-2. The bot should execute an action (`start_action` events)
+2. The bot should execute an action (`StartCustomBotAction` events)

 When an action needs to be executed, the runtime will invoke the action and wait for the result.
-When the action finishes, an `action_finished` event is created with the result of the action.
+When the action finishes, an `CustomBotActionFinished` event is created with the result of the action.

 **Note**: the default implementation of the runtime is async, so the action execution is only blocking for a specific user.